ST. CLAIR HEALTH CORPORATION

 PATIENT STATEMENTS AND FINAL NOTICE

 Patient Statements and Final Notice will indicate on the front at the bottom of each form the availability of the Financial Assistance Program and how to get additional information.
+Those patients who qualify for Presumptive Financial Assistance, a Final Notice will also include a message informing the patient they have been approved for Presumptive Financial Assistance and the balance for this statement’s episode of care has been adjusted.
 An overview of the collections process as well as the availability of the Financial Assistance program will be provided on the back of each form in plain language.

 NOTIFICATION AND APPLICATION PERIOD FOR FINANCIAL ASSISTANCE